Lal Pratap Singh: Pratap Jang Contingent

 At the behest of the Begum, Hanumant Singh raised a battalion of 1000 soldiers under the command of his eldest son Lal Pratap Singh.
 This battalion, called "Pratap Jang" rose to action in February 1858 when the British under Colin Campbell, 1st Baron Clyde and Commander-in-Chief, India attempted the Capture of Lucknow.

 Lord Campbell was aided by a Gurkha battalion and two Company battalions.
 The three forces summoned by the Begum, including the one from Kalakankar camped at Chanda in Sultanpur district of Uttar Pradesh awaiting the signal for battle.

 On 19 February 1858, as the 'Pratap Jang' contingent sat down to breakfast, the army of East India Company attacked them.
 The soldiers of the 'Pratap Jang' picked up whatever weapon came to hand and pitched into the battle until ammunition ran out.
 Reinforcements were cut off by the Company troops and scattered remnants of other forces of the Talukdars had been forced to retreat.

 Killed by British

 Lal Pratap Singh was advised to withdraw so that he could fight another day but the young warrior Lal Pratap led his troop into the final battle, of which the result was inevitable. many Indian soldiers and warriors died that day, among them was Lal Pratap Singh for whom a glorious death was preferable to the shame of cowardice.
 The humiliation inflicted on his body by the company troop commanders could not decimate the glory of great warrior Lal Pratap Singh.
 His untimely death devastated his father Hanumant Singh.

 He left behind a young widow princess Diggach Kunwari and a son Raja Rampal Singh Singh who born in August 1848.

-Lal Pratap Singh, a loving son with a kind and generous nature, led a disciplined life, a life that has inspired his future generations to fight the good fight.
+Lal Pratap Singh led a disciplined life and has been remembered by later generations.